28 Unique Things to Do in the West Midlands

 Here you can take the fascinatingly realistic guided tour which will take you back in time, experiencing the quaint, daily lives of the humble people of Birmingham from the 1840s to the 1970s.

-The museum counts partly as one of the free things to do in the West Midlands as you can visit the free exhibition called “Home from Home: Wassifa’s 50th Anniversary at Birmingham Back to Backs”.
+The museum counts partly as one of the free things to do in the heart of England as you can visit the free exhibition called “Home from Home: Wassifa’s 50th Anniversary at Birmingham Back to Backs”.
 The exhibition of household objects explores the culture and identity of the Windrush generation and the emergence of Afro-Caribbean youth culture in the UK.

 Birmingham Back to Backs (Google Maps location)